Originally published May 23, 2014 @ 08:08

 - Jealousy – If you have recently introduced a new pet into your home, your cat might be feeling a bit jealous or neglected and communicating that message by pooping outside of the box.
 The simplest solution for if you suspect jealously is to make a conscious effort to devote more time and attention to that cat, at least until they get used to their new furry companion.
 You might also look into calming herbs to give your cat as they are adjusting, although you should consult a vet before giving the cat anything.
 Some cat owners suggest valerian root, while others believe this is toxic to cats, so check with your vet for safe and effective suggestions.

-- The box – Because of the different positions for pooping and peeing, your cat might be having a hard time getting situated for #2 in the box.
+- The litter box – Because of the different positions for pooping and peeing, your cat might be having a hard time getting situated for #2 in the box.
+Is the litter box too small?
+Ragdoll cats are big cats.
+Maybe s/he needs large litter boxes.
 Consider using a bigger box, a box with higher or lower walls, or a clear box.
-A specific type of box for cats with litter box problems, such as the NVR Miss, could be a good solution to helping a cat get themselves oriented to avoid pooping over the edge of the box.
+A specific type of box for cats with litter box problems, such as the NVR Miss, could be a good solution tohelping a cat get themselves oriented to avoid pooping over the edge of the box.
+Or you might go for a really large litter box – like the Petmate Giant Litter Pan.
 Some people try covered litter boxes, but this can make it more difficult for the cat to get comfortable.
 Ragdolls in particular are larger cats, so they might need a little more room to get situated.
 If you are having trouble finding a big enough (and affordable enough) litter box, get creative by going to a hardware store and looking for a large plastic container that could serve as a litter box.

 - The location – Since pooping takes cats a little longer, a cat might be experiencing anxiety about being vulnerable for that length of time, or might be disrupted by other pets in the house.
 Some cats prefer to have clear lines of sight from their litter box or an easy “escape.”
 Read more about this and other possible issues in the article “Cat Pooping Outside the Litter Box?
 5 Things to Consider.”